Dental Procedure

 Did you know that 80% of animals over 5 years of age have some form of dental disease?
 At Nixa Animal Hospital, we utilize the latest techniques and modern equipment to provide the best dental care for your pet.

-Ten steps to a healthy mouth
+Ten Steps to a Healthy Mouth

-4. Intraoral Radiology.
-We perform digital x-rays of the teeth for all patients undergoing a dental procedure with Grade 2-4 periodontal disease.
-The only way to accurately evaluate the whole tooth is to x-ray.
-In many cases the crown of the tooth may appear normal, but an x-ray of the tooth may reveal a problem with the root that requires treatment.
-To the right is an x-ray of a dog with severe dental disease.
-You can see that the bone around the roots of the teeth has receded away from the tooth roots.
-These teeth will need to be removed.
+4. Dental Radiographs.
+All patients undergoing a dental procedure will have full mouth x-rays taken by our skilled technicians.
+The only way to accurately evaluate the whole tooth is to x-ray them.
+In many cases, the crown of the tooth may appear normal, but an x-ray may reveal a problem with the root that requires treatment.

 xray

 5. Scaling.
 Scaling is the process where the tartar is removed from the teeth.
 Tartar is produced by bacteria that live on the teeth.
-Tartar causes inflammation of the gums(gingivitis) and this leads to recession of the gums, exposure of the tooth roots and eventually loss of the tooth.
-We remove the tartar with a combination of an ultrasonic scaler and hand scaling.
-Removal of the tartar on the teeth is vital to improving the health of the mouth and it also removes the source of the patient's halitosis (bad breath).
-Pictured below, the ultrasonic scaler is being used to remove tartar from the cat's teeth.
+It causes inflammation of the gums (gingivitis) and this leads to recession of the gums, exposure of the tooth roots, and eventually loss of the tooth.
+The bacteria trapped in the tartar is the most common cause of bad breath in pets.
+A technician removes the tartar with a combination of an ultrasonic scaler and hand scaling, just like a human dental hygienist would use.

 scaling

 6. Periodontal probing.
 Once the teeth have been scaled the veterinarian examines each tooth individually with a periodontal probe.
 We use the probe to look for pockets.
 Pockets are caused by the gum losing its attachment to the tooth.
-Bacteria and tartar can accumulate in the pocket causing the wall of the tooth socket to erode and this leads to loosening of the tooth in the socket and eventually this leads to tooth loss.
-A small pocket may be cleaned and flushed, but a deep pocket usually requires that the affected tooth is removed.
-Below shows a periodontal probe is being used to detect periodontal pockets in this cat.
+Bacteria and tartar can accumulate in the pocket, causing the wall of the tooth socket to erode leading to loosening of the tooth in the socket and eventually to tooth loss.
+A small pocket may be cleaned and flushed, but a deep pocket usually requires removal of the infected tooth.

 periodontal probing